Home/About/Methodology

 How we go from a label to a score, step by step.

 Reviews on Naked Compound are queries against a structured database, not opinions in prose.
-Here is exactly what happens between a product hitting the shelf and a number landing on this site.
+Here is exactly what happens between a product hitting the shelf and a number landing on this site — including how commercial relationships are kept away from editorial decisions.

 01